-- Preheat the oven to 350ºF.
+- Preheat the oven to 350ºF (177ºC).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - Pour the wet ingredients into the dry ingredients and mix gently until everything is combined.
 Add about ½ to 1 Tablespoon of water or milk at a time until dough stays together (I usually wind up adding about 2 to 4 Tablespoons total).
 You will likely need to use your hands.

-- Turn out dough onto a floured surface and roll out to approximately 1/4" thick.
+- Turn out dough onto a floured surface and roll out to approximately ¼" thick.
 Use desired shape cookie cutter, reroll, and cut again until there is no more dough left.
 Bake dog treats for 30 minutes, flipping treats over halfway through baking.
 Store dog treats covered at room temperature.
 Treats may be frozen, up to 3 months.
 Thaw at room temperature.